philemmons/Comic-Ink/README.md

 Users who go to the administration portion will have had to registered with Comics Ink. to continue.
 Once registered, they are given privileges to be able to add new conventions, see some statistics about them, and update or delete the conventions.
 Admin's who remove a convention should be cautious because this information is not recoverable.
 All new convention information entered should he be complete as possible.
 The update portion is very user-friendly has the information is persistent and resettable.
 Administrators are provided with some statistical analysis of the convention that display total attendance, average attendance, number of conventions per state, the total number of conventions, and some specific details of the highest turnout of them all.

-To use the admin functionality: username: philemmons, password: 123qwe
+To use the admin functionality:

 ### Mock Up Design